 First Courtyard of Amber Fort

 As the fort is situated on a hill, a long stairway leads to the main palace ground from Jalebi Chowk.
 At the right of the entrance, is Sheela Devi temple.
-If you enter, you will see huge, beautiful Ganesh Pol also Ganesh Gate, a three level structure which has several frescoes.
+If you enter, you will see huge, beautiful Ganesh Pol also Ganesh Gate, a three-level structure that has several frescoes.
 Suhag Mandir is a place from where the royal women used to see the activities taking place in Diwan – e – aam.
 It lies above Ganesh Pol.
-The main entry takes place from Sural Pol..
+The main entry takes place from Sural Pol.

 Second Courtyard of Amer Fort

-The second courtyard has Diwan – e – aam also spelt as Diwan – i – aam which is the public audience hall.
+The second courtyard has Diwan – e – aam also spelled as Diwan – i – aam which is the public audience hall.

 Diwan – e- Aam – The Hall of Public Audience

 For the public audience, Diwan – e – aam is a large hall standing on two rows of pillars.
 All the pillars are decorated.
-Diwan – e – aam is open from it three sides.
-In ancient time, almost all the forts used to have similar structure with a Diwan – e – aam where he would sit and listen the complains of the common people.
-The Diwan – e – aam at Amer Fort Jaipur has mesmerizing mosaic glass work.
+Diwan – e – aam is open from its three sides.
+In ancient times, almost all the forts used to have a similar structure with a Diwan – e – aam where he would sit and listen to the complaints of the common people.
+The Diwan – e – aam at Amer Fort Jaipur has mesmerizing mosaic glasswork.

 The Third Courtyard of Amer Fort Jaipur is the place where the king’s private quarters are.
 You enter through Ganesh Pol there are two buildings in the courtyard.
 A garden separates them.
-Jai Mandir is a building which lies to the left side of entrance.
+Jai Mandir is a building that lies to the left side of the entrance.
 The building is decorated with glass inlaid panels and the ceilings are decorated with convex shaped mirrors and paint.
-These glitter when lit by candle.
+This glitters when lit by a candle.
 Let’s see Sheesh Mahal.

 The literal meaning of Sheesh Mahal is Mirror Palace.
 This place is one of the most mesmerizing parts of Amer Fort.
-The jaw dropping decoration on the walls and ceiling of Sheesh Mahal Amer Fort will give you lifetime memories.
-The walls and ceilings are decorated with glass work and paintings.
-It is said that the queen loved sleeping under the star lit sky.
+The jaw-dropping decoration on the walls and ceiling of Sheesh Mahal Amer Fort will give you lifetime memories.
+The walls and ceilings are decorated with glasswork and paintings.
+It is said that the queen loved sleeping under the starlit sky.
 Hence, the king called architectures and asked for a place like this.
-Hence, Sheesh Mahal was built.
+Hence, the Sheesh Mahal was built.
 If you look there, you will find the glittering ceiling.
 During the night, the queen used to sleep there.
 The mirror palace used to be lit by candles.
 And the Sheesh Mahal used to look like hundreds of stars shining, twinkling and glittering.